insn0w/Demo/README.md

    <img src="images/4.png">

-Creae tests and add to worflow, but first create new secrets for tests.
+Create tests and add to worflow, but first create new secrets for tests.

 1. On GitHub, navigate to the main page of the repository.
 2. Under your repository name, click on the "Settings" tab.